chocolatey/choco-wiki/CentralManagement/CentralManagementSetup.md

 ## Step 4: Install Central Management Web Package

 > :warning: **WARNING**: Ensure you have completed installing the database package first on whatever machine the database is on.

+> :memo: **NOTE**: At this time we don't recommend opening internet access to CCM web.
+However, if you choose to, you will want to set up SSL/TLS certificates to ensure communication is encrypted over the internet.